Normal Distribution Calculator

 How to Find the Z-Score

 To use the z-score (sometimes called a standard score) to calculate this probability, you first must find the mean and standard deviation that defines the distribution.

 Then, calculate the z-score for a given raw score.
 You can do this using a z-score calculator or using a simple formula: z = x – μ / σ.

 The z-score for a score x is equal to x minus the population mean μ, divided by the population standard deviation σ.

 How to Find the Cumulative Probability

 After you calculate the z-score for a given value, you can calculate the cumulative probability of a value being below the observation using spreadsheet software, a z-table, or a graphing calculator.

-The probability of a score is greater than or equal to the raw score is known as a p-value.
+The probability that a score is greater than or equal to the raw score is known as a p-value.
 Learn more about calculating p-values with our p-value calculator.

 Key Properties of a Normal Distribution